Hrishi29/Java-Spring/Readme.md

-Readme file for testing trucker
+Readme file for trucker project
+The project is a prototype for fleet management api